Three-Dimensional Ultrasound Matrix Imaging: Multi-scale analysis of wave distortions

 \section{Multi-scale analysis of wave distortions}

-Figure~\ref{S3_ProgressiveVersusDirect} demonstrates the benefit of a multi-scale analysis of wave distortions with a gradual decrease of spatial windows $\mathcal{W}$ at each step of the UMI process [Fig.~\ref{S3_ProgressiveVersusDirect}a].
-To that aim, this aberration correction scheme is compared with a direct estimation of the $\mathbf{T}-$matrix over the smallest patches $\mathcal{W}$ [Fig.~\ref{S3_ProgressiveVersusDirect}d].
-The estimated transmission matrices $\hat{\mathbf{T}}$ differ in both cases (see comparison between Figs.~\ref{S3_ProgressiveVersusDirect}b and e) especially in the fat layer.
-The RPSFs obtained after phase conjugation of $\hat{\mathbf{T}}$ demonstrate the benefit of the multi-scale analysis [Fig.~\ref{S3_ProgressiveVersusDirect}c] compared with a direct local investigation of wave distortions [Fig.~\ref{S3_ProgressiveVersusDirect}f].
-The fat area is actually the most aberrated in the field-of-view (see initial RPSFs displayed by Fig.~1b of the accompanying paper).
-The initial coherence factor $C$ is thus much smaller in this area, which induces a strong bias on $\mathbf{T}$ when wave distortions are investigated over a reduced isoplanatic patch.
+Supplementary Figure~\ref{S3_ProgressiveVersusDirect} demonstrates the benefit of a multi-scale analysis of wave distortions with a gradual decrease of spatial windows $\mathcal{W}$ at each step of the UMI process [Supplementary Figure~\ref{S3_ProgressiveVersusDirect}a].
+To that aim, this aberration correction scheme is compared with a direct estimation of the $\mathbf{T}-$matrix over the smallest patches $\mathcal{W}$ [Supplementary Figure~\ref{S3_ProgressiveVersusDirect}d].
+The estimated transmission matrices $\hat{\mathbf{T}}$ differ in both cases (see comparison between Supplementary Figures~\ref{S3_ProgressiveVersusDirect}b and e) especially in the fat layer.
+The RPSFs obtained after phase conjugation of $\hat{\mathbf{T}}$ demonstrate the benefit of the multi-scale analysis [Supplementary Figure~\ref{S3_ProgressiveVersusDirect}c] compared with a direct local investigation of wave distortions [Supplementary Figure~\ref{S3_ProgressiveVersusDirect}f].
+The fat area is actually the most aberrated in the field-of-view (see initial RPSFs displayed by Fig.~2b of the accompanying paper).
+The initial coherence factor $\mathcal{C}$ is thus much smaller in this area, which induces a strong bias on $\mathbf{T}$ when wave distortions are investigated over a reduced isoplanatic patch.
 On the contrary, a multi-scale analysis enables a gradual enhancement of this coherence factor in this area and finally leads to an unbiased estimation of $\mathbf{T}$.

-Figure \ref{S4_enhancementCDP} shows the performance of UMI by comparing the RPSFs before and after aberration compensation.
-In the most aberrated area (top right of the field-of-view), the resolution is improved by almost a factor two while the contrast is increased by 4.2 dB.
+Supplementary Figure~\ref{S4_enhancementCDP} shows the performance of UMI by comparing the RPSFs before and after aberration compensation.
+In the most aberrated area (top right of the field-of-view), the resolution is improved by almost a factor two, while the contrast is increased by 4.2 dB.

-Figure~\ref{S5_MultiscaleHeadPhantom} shows the evolution of the RPSF during the UMI process applied to the head phantom experiment.
-A gradual enhancement of the focusing process is observed at each step of UMI which enables an estimation of the $\mathbf{T}-$matrix at a higher resolution.
+Supplementary Figure~\ref{S5_MultiscaleHeadPhantom} shows the evolution of the RPSF during the UMI process applied to the head phantom experiment.
+A gradual enhancement of the focusing process is observed at each step of UMI, which enables an estimation of the $\mathbf{T}-$matrix at a higher resolution.